2025 Solar Incentives Guide for Walker, MI - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are designed to make renewable energy usage more affordable via financial incentives for individuals who install solar panels on their homes.
-Incentives might include things like discounts, cash back or credit on your utility bill each month.
-Some incentives are provided by the federal government, while others are provided by the Michigan government or your specific utility company, county or municipality.
+Solar incentives are designed to make renewable energy usage more affordable via financial incentives for those who install solar panels on their homes.
+You may be eligible for various kinds of incentives, such as discounts, cash back or monthly utility bill credits, depending on your situation.
+Certain incentives come from your specific utility company, county or municipality, some from the state of Michigan and others from the federal government.
 Some solar incentives you might qualify for are:

 • Tax Credits: These credits are dollar-for-dollar reductions (not deductions) in how much in taxes you owe the federal government.